 Mentally prepare your staff for slight changes to workflow for the first few months.
 Don’t feel bound to your previous paper workflow—or the workflow you first create in your EMR.
 View workflow creation as something you can alter and improve as providers’ needs change or as services are added to your urgent care.
 Document your workflow so your staff can visualize the complete patient visit using the EMR.
 You may decide to add or remove interfaces in the EMR as well; keep staff up to date on expected changes and train them on new steps as they are added.

 Create EMR training documentation as needed to keep staff current with clinic policies and procedures—and to reduce frustration.
 Your EMR vendor should also provide EMR training for updated software features and functionality that could improve workflow.
 A periodic audit of workflow by your EMR vendor is also recommended—typically six months after your transition—so you urgent care can be sure it’s using the EMR to its full potential.

-While using an EMR is still in its relative infancy in the medical world, urgent cares can move forward to this new standard of patient care by learning from others’ EMR transitions.
 Some staff members may be more willing to adapt to an EMR than others, so be prepared to help them mentally reframe their idea of charting.
-Be mindful that staff will adapt to the EMR at different rates—and in different ways.
+Be mindful that staff will adapt to the EMR at different rates — and in different ways.
 Keeping positive attitudes about the improvements that will come from the switch to an EMR will help during the transition time.